Linfield F.C.: Sectarianism and violence

 The management of Linfield has continually attempted to reverse the stigma of negative press attached to the club.
 The club has moved forward in co-operation with the Irish Football Association, which has launched a campaign called "Give sectarianism the boot."
 It assisted a local Camogie team who needed space to train in 2005, and also built links with the Gaelic Athletic Association which has traditionally had little support from the Protestant community in Northern Ireland.
 In 2006 FIFA officially commended Linfield for their anti-racism initiatives.
 A play dealing with the conflict between Linfield and Belfast Celtic, Lish and Gerry at the Shrine, was staged by the IFA at Windsor Park in October 2010, with the co-operation of the Linfield management.

 Since 2008, the number of incidents has significantly decreased.
 However, in February 2014, Linfield were fined £3,000 and Cliftonville were fined £3,250 by the IFA following sectarian chanting from sections of both sets of supporters during a County Antrim Shield semi-final at Windsor Park in October 2013.
 Cliftonville's fine of an extra £250 came as a result of their fans causing a big bang during the game.
 Both clubs criticised the decision, and expressed their intent to appeal against the fines.
 In April 2014, the punishments were rescinded on appeal.
 There was also crowd trouble at a league fixture between the clubs at Windsor Park in March 2014, with reports of missiles being thrown after the game.
 The Northern Ireland Football League condemned the actions of a "small minority" of supporters.

 In May 2014, Linfield were fined £1,200 by the Irish Football Association over the singing of sectarian songs by supporters, ruling that Linfield fans had been guilty of breaching the code of conduct during a league game at Coleraine.

 In a Champions League qualifier match on 14 July 2017, some Linfield supporters threw bottles and coins at Celtic players.
 Although both a section of Linfield fans and the small group of visiting fans sang sectarian songs, it was noted that a much larger section of Linfield fans booed and drowned out these songs.

 In 2022, the club reportedly "ended its voluntary association" with one of the coaches of its girls' academy after the man admitted being involved in singing a chant, which was described as "gratuitous[ly] sectarian" and condemned by senior members of the Orange Order, Ulster Unionists, DUP, Sinn Féin, Alliance Party and the Northern Ireland Secretary of State.

-Linfield also shares friendly relations with Rangers, Chelsea and Hamburger SV.